aleen42/PersonalWiki/post/auto_deployed_gitbook_projects/auto_deployed_gitbook_projects.md

 ## [原創] An automatically deployed GitBook project [Back](./../post.md)

-This article mainly discusses how to create a automatically deployed GitBook project on your own, rather than relying on the original building at [gitbook.io](http://gitbook.io/).
+This article mainly discusses how to create an automatically deployed GitBook project on your own, rather than relying on the original building at [gitbook.io](http://gitbook.io/).
 Before reading this article, you may have to know what is GitBook, and what it can do for you.

 ### Why GitBook?

 GitBook is the earliest chosen tool to build a project for writing books or project documents for me.
-Before meeting this toolchain, I have already written this project, [PersonalWiki](https://github.com/aleen42/PersonalWiki), under GitHub to use documentations to record knowledge.
-With the simple writing language, Markdown, I can easily organize all knowledge into a book with splitting into chapters, according to domains, hobbies, etc. Since GitBook has been created in 2014, it has inspired me to convert my project into a page, where people can read in a more convenient way, especially with summary (the main structure of a GitBook project) to manage all chapters in PersonalWiki.
+Before meeting this toolchain, I have already written this project, [PersonalWiki](https://github.com/aleen42/PersonalWiki), under GitHub to use documentation to record knowledge.
+With the simple writing language, Markdown, I can easily organize all knowledge into a book with splitting into chapters, according to domains, hobbies, etc. Since GitBook has been created in 2014, it has inspired me to convert my project into a page, where people can read more conveniently, especially with summary (the main structure of a GitBook project) to manage all chapters in PersonalWiki.

 At that moment, GitBook has also released a desktop editing application to support writing and previewing Markdown files in local.
-That was absolute an awesome feature during its process of growths.
+That was absolutely an awesome feature during its process of growths.

 ### Pain Spots

 With writing more and more articles in this project, and creating some complicated plugins like [gitbook-treeview](https://github.com/aleen42/gitbook-treeview), or [gitbook-footer](https://github.com/aleen42/gitbook-footer), I have found that the building process of generating GitBook pages has become more and more time-consuming, especially in the case when I have to build all duplicated markdown files each time, most of which has not been modified.

  Another painful problem is that gitbook.io has always failed to build books if your one is too large to allocate enough memory.

 That's why I try to make my project as an automatically deployed one.

-Since I need to automatically deploy my rendered pages in GitHub, I have choosen to use [**Travis CI**](https://github.com/marketplace/travis-ci) to build and deploy when I have committed something.
+Since I need to automatically deploy my rendered pages in GitHub, I have chosen to use [**Travis CI**](https://github.com/marketplace/travis-ci) to build and deploy when I have committed something.
 Hard time limitation?
 Travis CI has introduced a 50 minutes maximum job run time, which is also a hard limitation.
-With building almost 500 pages in this project, I have used at least 3 hours to run with GitBook client, which means that I have to shorten this time .
+With building almost 500 pages in this project, I have used at least 3 hours to run with GitBook client, which means that I have to shorten this time.

-### How To DO?
+### How To Do?

 At first, I have to know why the process of building pages costs so much overhead.
 In usual, marking time is the most efficient way to find out the cause of this problem.
-During debugging, you may found that the most time of rendering a page has been cost in template parsing.
-After adding time marker in `gitbook/lib/templating/render.js`:
+During debugging, you may found that the most time of rendering a page has cost in template parsing.
+After adding a time marker in `gitbook/lib/templating/render.js`:

 ```js
 var start = new Date();
 return timing.measure(